hello-yall/hello-yall.github.io/_projects/dc-assignment.md

 ---
-title: "ILS System Review"
+title: "Dublin Core Using XML"
 collection: projects
 image:
- path: images/artem-maltsev-vgQFlPq8tVQ-unsplash.jpg
+ path: images/smithso-record01.png
- thumbnail: images/artem-maltsev-vgQFlPq8tVQ-unsplash.jpg
+ thumbnail: images/smithso-record01.png
- caption: Totally unrelated image, however, this lovely photo is by Artem Maltsev on Unsplash.
 ---

 A chocolate chip cookie is a drop cookie that originated in the United States and features chocolate chips as its distinguishing ingredient.